-- Avoid overwatering to prevent the leaf tips of the plant from turning harsh resulting in brown leaf.
+- Avoid overwatering to prevent the plant’s leaf tips from turning harsh, resulting in brown leaves.

-- Make sure to always use clean water, lacking harmful chemicals like chlorine and fluoride.
+- Always use clean water, lacking harmful chemicals like chlorine and fluoride.

-- When the plant is actively growing, which is usually in spring and summer, apply a dose of a weak houseplant fertilizer or slow-release fertilizer once or twice a month.
+- When the plant is actively growing, usually in spring and summer, apply a dose of a weak houseplant fertilizer or slow-release fertilizer once or twice a month.

-- There is no need for plant food in the months of fall and winter.
+- There is no need for plant food in fall and winter.

 Soil and Transplanting

 Dracaena fragrans lemon lime prefers fast-draining soil combined with lava rocks.
 Loose, well-aerated soil also works best for this vibrant plant.